TomReilly1/mb2hub/README.md

 <!-- ABOUT -->
 ## About The Project

 MB2 Hub aims to be a online reference for any data or statistics that pertain to Mount&Blade II: Bannerlord.
 This project is a work-in-progress, so I am continously trying to add more concepts and functionality.
-Because Bannerlord is in early access and moves at a relatively quick pace, I will try to keep the webiste updated to the beta version.
+Also, because Bannerlord is in early access and moves at a relatively quick pace, I will try to keep the webiste updated to the beta version.

 <!-- TOOLS -->
 ## Built With

-Here are the technologies I used to power this project:
+Here are the technologies I am using to power this project:

 * [Vue.js](https://vuejs.org/)
 * [Bootstrap](https://getbootstrap.com/)